Manami18/Java-Swing-Project_-Book-List-/README.md

 # Java-Swing-Project_-Book-List-

-A GUI Application created using java swing framework where users can select add book with the corresponding genre This project is a standalone desktop application developed in Java using the Swing library to efficiently collect, display, and manage a list of books and their categories.
+This project is a standalone desktop application developed in Java using the Swing library to efficiently collect, display, and manage a list of books and their categories.

 Key Features & Functionality